 A contracted-out money purchase scheme is one where your pension depends on how much has been paid in and on the value of your fund when you retire.

 You'll pay a reduced National Insurance contributions rate on your earnings up to the 'upper accrual point'.
-This is 10.6 per cent instead of the standard rate of 12 per cent (2013-14 tax year rates).
+This is 10.6% instead of the standard rate of 12% (2014 to 2015 tax year rates).

 If you contract out because you have an appropriate stakeholder or personal pension scheme you'll keep paying full-rate National Insurance contributions.
 At the end of the tax year HMRC will pay 'minimum contributions' into the scheme.
 The minimum contributions are the difference between the contracted-out and non contracted-out rates, plus a rebate based on your age and your earnings.